mjordan/islandora_solution_pack_xml/README.md

 This solution pack is a work in progress.
 Some features that would be useful include:

-* checks for well formedness on XML and XSLT files as they are uploaded.
+* checks for well formedness on XML and XSLT files as they are uploaded
 * checks for validity against a specific schema or DTD
-  * Possible solution is to attach a schema file to the collection object as a datastream.
+  * Possible solution is to attach a schema file to the collection object as a datastream
 * additional viewers that present the XML content in interesting ways
-  * for example as [browsable trees](http://blog.ashwani.co.in/blog/2013-07-18/stylize-your-xml-with-jquery-xml-tree-plugin/) or [SVG graphics](https://github.com/ariutta/svg-pan-zoom).
+  * for example as [browsable trees](http://blog.ashwani.co.in/blog/2013-07-18/stylize-your-xml-with-jquery-xml-tree-plugin/) or [SVG graphics](https://github.com/ariutta/svg-pan-zoom)
 * sample render XSLT stylesheets for common types of XML objects, like TEI, EAD, DocBook, etc.
+* render the XML based on conditions defined by [Islandora Context](https://github.com/mjordan/islandora_context)
 * caching of the rendered versions of large or expensive-to-render XML files.

 ## Maintainer